US Muslims growing more liberal, survey shows

 Silver linings

 Despite the widespread belief that their community faces widespread discrimination, nearly half of American Muslims (49%) said someone had expressed support for them because of their religion during the past year.
-And more than half said Americans in general are friendly toward Muslims, even if many Americans, according to surveys, consider Islam outside of the American mainstream.
+And more than half said Americans in general are friendly toward Muslims, even if also consider Islam outside of the country's mainstream.

 Nearly 9 in 10 said they were proud to be both American and Muslim, and a large percentage believe that if they work hard they can succeed in the United States, the study found.